 It is uncommon to find a plat that has been developed in strict conformity with the plat proprietor’s vision.
 Over the years lots may have been combined or split and dedicated areas often appear only on paper.
 Though issues presented by plats are not unique to waterfront property, owning land on the water greatly increases the likelihood that platted areas will become a problem.
 You should be aware of the following:

 1. Even if a dedicated area which appears on a plat map has never been developed or used as intended, it creates rights in those who own land within the plat.
-For instance though a platted road may never have been developed, it may still be used for its intended purpose of travel.
+For instance though a platted road may have never been developed, it may still be used for its intended purpose of travel.
 This is most likely to become an issue if the road terminates at the water’s edge, thereby providing access to the lake.